The Broad River Review publishes high-quality literary works.

 Writers have two avenues for submission.

 We also invite entries to our contests, the Rash Awards, which offer $500 first prizes in both Fiction and Poetry.
 Entries for the Rash Awards are accepted each year from February 1–April 15.
-For complete details about the contest, please see our contest rules on our website at http://broadriverreview.org/official-contest-rules/.
+For complete details about the contest, please see our Contest Rules on our website.
+Rash Award entries are never capped.

 All general submissions and contest submissions received during the reading period will be considered for publication.
 However, only official entries for the Rash Awards and the $20 entry fee will be eligible for the prize awards.

-Our monthly submissions are capped at 300 for general submissions.
-If you see that the general submission links are not active or showing, wait until the first day of the next month to submit (this includes April 1 as the start of a new month).
+Our Submittable platform allows 300 general submissions per month.
+If you see that one of the general submission links is not active or showing, wait until the first day of the next month to submit (this includes April 1 as the start of a new month).

 We look forward to reading your submissions!